WebAssembly/WASI/Contributing.md

 Entry requirements:

-   * The phase 4 acceptance criteria are documented in the proposal.
+   * The portability criteria are documented in the proposal.
    * Precise and complete overview document is available in a proposal repo around which a reasonably high level of consensus exists.
    * A [wit](https://github.com/WebAssembly/component-model/blob/main/design/mvp/WIT.md) description of the API exists.
    * All dependencies of the wit description must have reached phase 2.